Jacinto27/vscode-R_Wiki/R-Session-watcher.md

 to append the code above in this file too because `~/.Rprofile` will not be executed when a local `.Rprofile` is found.

-The script only works with environment variable `TERM_PROGRAM=vscode`. the script will not take effect with R sessions started in a `tmux` or `screen` window that does not have it, unless this environment variable is manually set before sourcing `init.R`, for example, you may insert a line
+The script only works with environment variable `TERM_PROGRAM=vscode`.
+The script will not take effect with R sessions started in a `tmux` or `screen` window that does not have it, unless this environment variable is manually set before sourcing `init.R`, for example, you may insert a line